-Kamala Harris Signs University of Nevada, Reno Petition Smearing TPUSA | Breitbart
+Kamala Harris Signs University of Nevada, Reno Petition Smearing Turning Point USA | Breitbart

 “We believe that it is crucial to prevent an established pattern of intimidation from escalating further,” states the petition.

-Some may argue, however, that “an established pattern of intimidation” might involve white leftists attempting to silence black conservative and TPUSA regional manager Richard Mills — which occurred just days after Bester was arrested for targeting TPUSA members in what was a separate incident on campus.
+Some may argue, however, that “an established pattern of intimidation” might involve white leftists attempting to silence black conservative and TPUSA regional manager Richard Mills — just days after Bester was arrested for targeting TPUSA members in what was a separate incident on campus.

 Most conservatives agree black lives matter— even if we disagree with the divisive movement named after the same statement.